Losses and Assessment Metrics

 tensor(0.3026, dtype=torch.float64)

 BCELoss() is not appropriate for a multiclass problem or a binary classification where the positive and negative probabilities are both obtained.
 Instead, cross entropy (CE) loss, implemented with CrossEntropyLoss(), should be used.
 This loss expects the output to be provided as logits as opposed to probabilities.
 It internally implements a softmax activation prior to calculating the CE loss.
 Since I already have class probabilities in the example data, I will use the negative log likelihood loss, implemented with NLLLoss(), which does not apply a softmax activation before calculating probabilities.
-CrossEntropyLoss() basically consists of a softmax activation followed by NLLLoss().
+CrossEntropyLoss() consists of a softmax activation followed by NLLLoss().

 Similar to the binary classification problem, I first convert the class labels into numeric codes based on alphabetic order using the scikit-learn LabelEncoder() function.
 NLLLoss() expects probabilities for all classes; as a result, I extract the columns in the data table that provide the predicted class probabilities.
 Since these columns are in alphabetical order, the column index will match the calculated class code, which is necessary since probabilities are associated with the correct class such that the index is the same as the class code.